 Midland is also another Texas city finding itself in the middle of the border crossing debate.

-It’s the site of the Cotton Logistic Man Camp, where more than 450 migrant children are being housed.
-The water at the camp is good only for washing clothes and flushing toilets, so federal authorities have provided the children with water bottles.
-In addition, 60 of the children have tested positive for COVID-19, so no other children are being brought here.
+It’s the site of the Cotton Logistic Man Camp, where more than 450 migrant children were being housed in March.
+The water at the camp was good only for washing clothes and flushing toilets, so federal authorities provided the children with water bottles.
+In addition, 60 of the children had tested positive for COVID-19, so no other children were being brought here.
 This isn’t the only facility this problem.
-Of the 44 shelters housing children in Texas, 37 have reported positive COVID-19 tests.
-In all, more than 260 children have tested positive.
+Of the 44 shelters housing children in Texas in March, 37 had reported positive COVID-19 tests.
+In all, more than 260 children had tested positive.

 Before we leave town, there are two houses in Midland worth noting.

 One is the George W. Bush Childhood Home on Ohio Avenue.
 The 1,400-square-foot house was built in 1939.
 Former President George H. W. Bush and his wife, Barbara, relocated to Midland in 1948 when Bush went to work in the oil industry.
 They moved into the Ohio Avenue home in 1951.
 Former President George W. Bush lived there from the time he was 5 until he was in high school.
 The home today is virtually unchanged from how it was in 1956.